Incapacitated Child Tax Credit

-The Incapacitated Child Tax Credit is available in respect of a child who:
+The Incapacitated Child Tax Credit is available in respect of a child who is:

-- is under 18 years of age and permanently incapacitated physically or mentally
+- under 18 years of age and permanently incapacitated physically or mentally

-- is over 18 years of age and unable to maintain themselves.
-The child became permanently incapacitated before turning 21 years of age.
+- over 18 years of age and unable to maintain themselves.

-The incapacity must be such that the child is unlikely to maintain themselves even with the benefit of any:
+The incapacity must be such that the child is unlikely to be able to maintain themselves even with the benefit of:

 If you are not the parent of the incapacitated child, you must:

 - maintain the child at your own expense.

 Only one Incapacitated Child Tax Credit may be claimed in respect of an incapacitated child.
 If your child is maintained by more than one person, the tax credit is divided between them.